1. Blog

 2. Best Races

-3. Getting to know the Abbott World Marathon Majors
+3. Get to Know the Abbott World Marathon Majors

-With the new year underway and many of us eyeing ambitious goals and resolutions, there’s no better time to plan out your 2023 (and beyond!) race schedule.
-For many runners this schedule will include one or more “bucket list” races, chief among these the six marathons that comprise the Abbott World Marathon Majors.
-Founded in 2006 to advance the sport and raise awareness of its elite athletes, the World Marathon Majors (WMM) are — in chronological order — Tokyo, Boston, London, Berlin, Chicago and New York City.
+With the new year underway and many of us eyeing ambitious goals and resolutions, there’s no better time to plan out your 2026 (and beyond!) race schedule.
+For many runners this schedule will include one or more “bucket list” races, chief among these the seven marathons that comprise the Abbott World Marathon Majors (AWMM).
+Founded in 2006 to advance the sport and raise awareness of its elite athletes, the World Marathon Majors are—in chronological order—Tokyo, Boston, London, Sydney, Berlin, Chicago and New York City.

-Due to their outsized popularity in recent years, registration for each of these six events is now restricted to a lottery selection process or other approved qualifying method (e.g. finish time or charitable fundraising), thus further enhancing each race’s prestige and perpetuating the cycle.
-As the number of applications continues to grow — London alone received a world-record 457,861 applications for the 2020 race — the odds of lottery success continue to shrink, and gaining entry to each of these events has become as easy as running in high heels.
+Due to their outsized popularity, registration for each of these seven prestigious events is restricted to a lottery selection process or other approved qualifying method (e.g. finish time or charitable fundraising), further enhancing each race’s prestige and perpetuating the cycle.
+As the number of applications continues to grow—London alone received a world-record 1,133,813 applications for the 2026 race—the odds of lottery success continue to shrink, and gaining entry to each of these events has become as easy as running in high heels.

 Getting into the Abbott World Marathon Majors

-Several entry points exist for WMM hopefuls.
-While guaranteed entries for locals are available in some cases — for instance, the 9+1 Program created by the New York Road Runners or the legacy programs offered by Boston, Chicago and New York City — here we touch on the five modes of entry targeted by the vast majority of runners.
+Several entry points exist for AWMM hopefuls.
+While guaranteed entries for locals are available in some cases—for instance, the 9+1 Program created by the New York Road Runners (NYRR) or the legacy programs offered by Boston, Chicago and New York City—here we touch on the five modes of entry targeted by the vast majority of runners.

 1. Enter the lottery